wholeNaNyards/wholenanyards.com/src/pages/2018-07-26-automatically-block-ads-at-home/index.md

 Pi-hole works by blocking ads on the network level.
 This means that there are no individual ad blockers on my devices.
 They all just get ad blocking automatically.
 When our device makes a network request, Pi-hole will block that request if it's for an ad.

 I don't think we realize just how many ads are being forced on us when using our devices.
-It's not just your laptop, but your phone, xbox, smart TV, etc. As an example, below is a screenshot from my phone with and without Pi-hole.
+As an example, below is a screenshot from my phone with and without Pi-hole.
 I look at my weather app every morning when I wake up.
 It's nice to not have to look at ads when I'm just trying to figure out what the weather is going to be like.
 The ads are gone, there is a weird blank spot in the UI now, but I can deal with that.

 There is no individual device setup required for this to work on your devices!
 This ad blocking simply just works, everywhere, on all devices as long as they are connected to your network.